(3 votes, average: 5.00 out of 5)

 You may find that single or many files are commented out.
 If that happens – depending on your Apache version – delete the # character from the starting line.
 Then, enter the absolute path.

 This block of code below illustrates the absolute file path of your certificates.
-However, before you copy-paste the thing, replace the files with the correct names.
+However, before you copy-paste the thing, ensure to replace the files with the correct actual names.

 SSLCertificateFile /etc/httpd/conf/ssl.crt/leaf_certificate.crt SSLCertificateKeyFile /etc/httpd/conf/ssl.key/ABC.key